klaesson/pyalpha/README.md

 # pyalpha
 Code for modeling a 2D slice of wire material.
 Python scripts using Meep.
 These will create a 2D slice of wire material, find its resonant modes, and access various field outputs.

-The module funcs will do the Meep-related setup.
-Use it with simulations/lattice_2D.py and simulations/lattice_2D_delta_parameter.py
+The user can choose geometry and source parameters, as well as different output options, by using the scripts [lattice_2D.py](simulations/lattice_2D.py) and [lattice_2D_delta_parameter.py](simulations/lattice_2D_delta_parameter.py).
+These will then call the module [funcs.py](simulations/funcs.py) that does all of the Meep-related setups.
 Some examples of what you can do with it:
  - Enclose the wire material with walls (both lossy or perfect electric conductors) or use open boundary conditions.
  - Introduce different types of defects to the wire material.